-Title: “Pathways to Our Sustainable Future: A Perspective from Pittsburgh“
+Title: “Pathways to Our Sustainable Future: A Global Perspective from Pittsburgh“

 Pittsburgh, the Steel City, retains the foundations of prowess that led the Industrial Revolution.
 The struggle for workers’ rights and pollution control rose from the consciousness of the people in calls for justice and equity.
 Today, the movement for more sustainable practices is rising in Pittsburgh.
 Against a backdrop of Marcellus shale gas development, initiatives emerge for a sustainable and resilient response to the climate change and pollution challenges of the 21st century.
 People, institutions, communities and corporations at the heart of Pittsburgh are leading the way to a more sustainable future.

 “Pathways to a Sustainable Future- A Perspective from Pittsburgh” frames the struggle in the context of an ethical argument for preserving the living Earth.
 Examining the experience of a single city with all of its complexities allows a deeper understanding of the challenges and opportunities inherent in adapting to a changing world.
 Choices for more sustainable pathways for the future include transforming the energy system, restoring fertile ground, and preventing pollution through green chemistry production.
 Throughout the book, case studies responding to ethical challenges give specific examples of successful ways forward.
 Inspired by Rachel Carson’s voice of precaution in protecting the Earth, this is a book about empowerment and hope.